 The Founding Fathers remembered taxation as one of the main issues of the revolt from England.
 Whether by King or President they had no intention of permitting the Executive to tax as he pleased; the issue traced back to the Magna Charta.
 Nor would they permit unlimited federal borrowing to generate escape hatches which would soon enough transform into higher taxes.
-Taxes therefore must originate in the House of Representatives, and bond issues were approved one by one.
-Following the 1917 liberalization it required only fifty years before unrestrained bond limits reached a point where future national debt obligations loomed beyond easy ability to pay them off.
-If they were ever pronounced unpayable by the international bond market, interest rates would rise, and eventually federal bonds would become unsalable.
-With Greeece, Portugal and Ireland already flirting with bankruptcy, the approaching danger seems quite understandable to the voting public.
+Taxes, therefore, must originate in the House of Representatives, and bond issues were approved one by one.
+Following the 1917 liberalization, it required only fifty years before unrestrained bond limits reached a point where future national debt obligations loomed beyond the easy ability to pay them off.
+If they were ever pronounced unpayable by the international bond market, interest rates would rise, and eventually, federal bonds would become unsalable.
+With Greece, Portugal, and Ireland already flirting with bankruptcy, the approaching danger seems quite understandable to the voting public.

 The issue is constrained by another barrier.
-The Fourteenth Amendment to the Constittution, Section Four, forbids dishonoring "the validity of the public debt of the United States, authorized by law."
+The Fourteenth Amendment to the Constitution, Section Four, forbids dishonoring "the validity of the public debt of the United States, authorized by law."
 Enacted after the Civil War, this Amendment was intended to prevent future states or congresses from reversing the Reconstruction Acts, but it has the additional effect of preventing future Congresses from dishonoring interest and debt repayments on existing debt.
-The present Congress therefore retains the latitude to prohibit issuance of additional debt, but is forbidden from dishonoring existing debt.
+The present Congress, therefore, retains the latitude to prohibit the issuance of additional debt but is forbidden from dishonoring existing debt.

 This seems like a good principle to re-emphasize, entirely disregarding the merits of the TARP, the Dodd/Frank Act, or Obamacare.
 Indeed, restating the Constitutional intent for Congress to be chiefly responsible for taxes and debts, seems like a very good thing to do, quite regardless of whether present national debt limits ought to be raised.
 The 1917 Act was a mistake, probably an unconstitutional one, and should be reversed.
 Holding conferences in the White House about whether to issue debt raises uncertainty about whose duty it is.
 The responsibility belongs to the House of Representatives, and should stay there.